Disclaimer: I do not own Harry Potter or any of the characters.

 "Yes you are," she said putting her hand on his shoulder and giving him a stare that told him that she wasn't joking.
 "You have a quality about you...
 I know that you can do this...
 Believe in yourself."
 He looked uncomfortable by her declaration but he also seem to gain some confidence from her words, whether he actually believed her or was merely happy at hearing that someone thought he was good, she didn't know, but she was just happy it seem to help him out.

-The next few hours were one of the worst of her life, after she had woken Ron and they had reached their headmaster, she was forced to go back to the common room alone, Ron was able to stay at the hospital wing since he had injuries.
+The next few hours were one of the worst of her life, after she had woken Ron and they had reached their headmaster, she was forced to go back to the common room alone.
+Ron was able to stay at the hospital wing since he had injuries.
 When she got to the common room she just sat in one of the chairs and thought about what had happen to Harry.
 She had seen when Dumbledore had brought him in, he looked so small and weak (and pale), and she thought that he might have died.

 When the common room started to light up she took it as her cue that it was her time to go to the hospitable and check to see if the boys were okay.
 Luckily enough Dumbledore had given her permission to see Harry, and she was told that he was going to be okay, he was just magically drained.
-She just looked at him for a moment, how could this boy have so much put on his shoulders and be her age, almost a year younger actually.
+She just looked at him for a moment, how could this boy have so much put on his shoulders when he was only her age, almost a year younger actually.
 Why did he have to face all this alone, but as she gazed at him, she realized that he will always have to face things like this alone, but she will be there ever time when he needed help.
-It was there that she had decided (though she had already felt this was for some time) that Harry was her best friend, and even though he may not see her as a friend, she will always be his best friend that he never knew he had.
+It was there that she had decided (though she had already felt this way for some time) that Harry was her best friend, and even though he may not see her as a friend, she will always be his best friend that he never knew he had.

-It didn't help that they had arrived in a flying car and nearly got expelled and that she would have much rather lectured them the try to make friends (though she was able to prevent herself for actually lecturing them).
-That year was much worse then the first year.
+It didn't help that they had arrived in a flying car and nearly got expelled and that she would have much rather lectured them then try to make friends (though she was able to prevent herself from actually lecturing them).
+That year was much worse than the first year.
 She hadn't really made any friends in the previous year, though at least she could talk to Neville and know that it was acceptable.
 However, the thing that made this year so much worst wasn't the lack of friends (or more noticeably her inability to be friends with Harry) but the horrible things that started happening after Halloween.

 "I don't get it," Harry had said to her after Justin had been petrified and everyone was avoiding him.
 "Why aren't you running away from me like everyone else?"